 So just how much does a cow eat?
-While each cow is different, a typical milk-producing dairy cow, weighing around 600kg, eats around 29kg of feed each day and drinks over 100L of water (about a bath tub's worth).
+While each cow is different, a typical milk-producing dairy cow, weighing around 600kg, eats around 29kg of feed each day and may drink about 100L of water (about a bathtub's worth).
 A cow of this size will produce around 20–40L of milk per day.

 The next question, naturally, is what do cows eat?
-The short answer is that dairy cows' feed usually consists of a mixture of the farm’s own grass and crops such as corn, oats, or barley, to which essential vitamins or minerals may be added.
+The short answer is that dairy cows' feed usually consists of a mixture of the farm’s own grass (fresh, silage or dry) and crops such as corn, oats, or barley, to which essential vitamins or minerals may be added.
 Learn more about the diet of a Canadian dairy cow.

 Resting: 10-12 hours

-On average, cows usually spend around 10-12 hours a day lying down (2) – although they get up and down regularly during this time.
+On average, cows usually spend around 10-12 hours a day lying down (2) – although they get up and down regularly during this time, regardless of the type of barn.
 But they're not just resting: as ruminants, they're also chewing and digesting their food multiple times (when you have four stomachs, it's a process!)